gperdomor/nx-tools/packages/nx-container/docs/ci/gitlab-ci.md

 To build your container images with Gitlab CI we provide a set of custom builder images to build your app:

-- [gperdomor/nx-docker](https://hub.docker.com/r/gperdomor/nx-docker) with Node, Docker and Buildx integrated.
+- [gperdomor/nx-docker](https://hub.docker.com/r/gperdomor/nx-docker) with Node, Docker and Buildx preintalled.
 Required to use `docker` engine.
-- [gperdomor/nx-podman](https://hub.docker.com/r/gperdomor/nx-podman) with Node and Podman integrated.
+- [gperdomor/nx-podman](https://hub.docker.com/r/gperdomor/nx-podman) with Node and Podman preintalled.
 Required to use `podman` engine.
-- [gperdomor/nx-kaniko](https://hub.docker.com/r/gperdomor/nx-kaniko) with Node and Kaniko integrated.
+- [gperdomor/nx-kaniko](https://hub.docker.com/r/gperdomor/nx-kaniko) with Node and Kaniko preintalled.
 Required to use `kaniko` engine.

 ## Example with Docker: